mrcopy/mrcopy.github.io/whoami.md

 title: whoami
 ---

-The goal of the blog is to document my journey of becoming a Penetration Tester.
+Hi!
+I'm an infosec student and practitioner.
+The goal of the blog is to document my journey of becoming a Penetration Tester, and also put in one place all the things that interest me about the field.

 Find me on [Twitter](https://twitter.com/mrcopy_) or [Github](https://github.com/mrcopy)